GeneralPoxter/suicide-zsh/README.md

 # suicide-zsh

-suicide-zsh is a Z shell plugin for [Suicide Linux](https://github.com/tiagoad/suicide-linux)
+suicide-zsh is a Z shell plugin for tiagoad's [Suicide Linux](https://github.com/tiagoad/suicide-linux) on Docker

-Enjoy the terror of Suicide Linux on Zsh!
+Enjoy the ~~terror~~ joy of Suicide Linux on Zsh!

 ## Running
 ```